The Resorts Gal Guide to the

 What’s Not to Be Missed at Hollywood Studios?

-You’ll want to make sure that the things on our list are suitable for your family.
+You’ll want to ensure that the things on our list suit your family.
 But these are some of our favorites, including seeing Fantasmic! which is almost always packed and often requires a time investment to get decent seats.

 Learn More >> The Resorts Gal Guide to Disney’s Hollywood Studios